 If, however, a crime has been committed or someone is at risk of harm, there is an obligation to report the incident to the appropriate authority in order to keep you and others in the Calvin community safe.
 In that event, the matter will be handled discretely and with your knowledge.

-Reports of discrimination, harassment and/or retaliation should be reported to one of Calvin’s Safer Spaces Coordinators via Todd Hubers, Associate Vice President for Human Resources at firstname.lastname@example.org.
+Reports of discrimination, harassment, and/or retaliation can be made with this reporting form, or to one of Calvin’s Safer Spaces Coordinators via Todd Hubers, Vice President of People, Strategy, and Technology, at email@example.com.